Dwolla.com payments from bank accounts for 25 cents

 Suing Experian for failing to investigate and Chase for reporting FALSE late payments

-I had contacted Chase about “fictitious” lates on the Equifax myFICO last year and they promptly changed them to REAL lates!
+I had contacted Chase about the lates on the Equifax myFICO last year and they refused to correct!
 The account was charged off in 2007.
-My client even sent the myFICO reporting of the “CO” to CSC (Equifax) with his dispute, but they seemed to have ignored everything.

 Recently my client was DECLINED when he applied for a mortgage because his FICO scores are too low.